matkoniecz/backup-gem-extractor-crutch/readme.md

 ## similar tools

-I was unaware about tools with this functionality, that is why I created this script.
-At this moment I am not sure whatever anybody published similar tool.
+I was unable to find any tool like this, that is why I created this script.